 “We don’t take pictures with cameras, we take them with our hearts and minds.”

-Interview with portrait photographer Arnold Newman (September 2001), talking about his work and career:
+Portrait photographer Arnold Newman talking about his work and career:

 “A real artist to me is someone who can show us our old, familiar world in a new and different way, we’ve never seen before.”